 Do you want to state the things you love most about each other and why you’ve made the decision to get married?

-Do you want your vows to be more light hearted and fun and mention how your favourite thing about him is that he can do the lift from Dirty Dancing?
+Do you want your vows to be more light-hearted and fun, and mention how your favourite thing about him is that he is pure Conrad?

 Or, do you want them to be on the more serious and formal side?